jack0z/nba-mavericks-3point-test/README.md

 - Extracts 3PM statistics from the "Last 5 Games" table
 - Validates that each player's 3PM average for the last 5 games is >= 1
 - Displays clear, formatted output for each player test
-- Provides a summary report showing which players passed or failed
+- Generates a comprehensive summary report showing which players passed or failed
-- Falls back to sample data if API key is invalid or missing
+- Supports parallel test execution with multiple workers
+- Two-stage test approach: player tests first, then summary generation
+- Cross-platform script support (Windows, Linux, Mac)

 ## Requirements